 All bills which have not been paid before date of next bill will produce a late fee amounting to 1 1/2% of the overdue balance or $6.00, whichever is greater.

 Please do not issue personal checks if your bank account has been closed or does not have sufficient funds to cover checks.
-A service charge of $25.00 will be added to the electric service account for any check returned by the bank, and service is subject to disconnection at that time.
+A service charge of $25.00 will be added to the electric service account for any payment returned by the bank, and service is subject to disconnection at that time.

 Personal checks cannot be accepted by REMC representatives who make a trip to collect for non-payment of electric service accounts, or any other amounts due REMC.

 PrePay billing is an option available to qualifying residential and non-demand general service accounts which does not require the establishment of a standard security deposit.
 PrePay does not produce billing statements or notifications of disconnect for non-payment.
 All charges for kilowatt-hour usage are billed daily.
 Basic facilities charges and other applicable items such as security lights and credits will be prorated and applied on a daily basis.
 Account history-usage-charges, payments and account balances will be available via the internet or through an Interactive Voice Response System (IVR).
 The member is responsible for maintaining a positive balance and ensuring that alert notification settings are accurate.
 Accounts are subject to immediate disconnection any time the account does not have a positive balance.
 PrePay accounts are not subject to delinquency fees, late payment charges or reconnect fees.